amida-tech/jsonapter/README.md

 });
 console.log(r0); // 1

-The paramKey value can be a object
+The `paramKey` value can be an object

 var template = {
     paramKey: 'paramObject'